𝐑𝐞𝐯𝐢𝐞𝐰 𝐎𝐟 𝐓𝐡𝐞 𝐁𝐚𝐭𝐭𝐥𝐞 𝐎𝐟 𝐁𝐚𝐝𝐫

 Even then at a short distance from Badr, when they come to know of the same passage of the caravan, their leaders, including the commander-in-chief, Utba, suggest that it is no use fighting and they had better turn back.
 Is this presentation of facts in keeping with the revengeful spirit of the Quraish, or does it do credit to a Prophet’s character as a Messenger of God?

 Leading personalities and warriors of note among the Ansar were out to a man.
-Need and indigence, if there was any, was to be met with among Muhajirs; but the Ansar were twice as many as the Muhajirs.
+Need and indigence, if there were any, were to be met among Muhajirs; but the Ansar were twice as many as the Muhajirs.

 7. Those who came forward with a willing response to the call of the Prophet (p) included Abu Bakr, Umar and Miqdad, from the Muhajirs, and Sa’d Ibn Ubada from amongst the Ansar.
 Sa’d Ibn Ubada could not participate in the battle of Badr and was unable to leave Medina.
 Thus it must be concluded that Sa’d made his reply in Medina where it was already known that the Quraish were on the march for an attack.
 The fact that the consent of the People was sought at Medina follows as a logical corollary.